VladyslavUsenko/basalt/doc/Realsense.md

 ## Generating Time-Aligned Ground Truth
 Since motion capture system and the PC where the dataset was recorded might not have the same clock we need to perform the time synchronization.
 Additionally we need to transform the coordinate frame of the GT data to the IMU frame (originally it is in the coordinate frame attached to the markers).

 The raw motion capture data is stored in the `mav/mocap0/` folder.
 We can find the time offset by minimizing the error between gyro measurements and rotational velocities computed from the motion capture data.
-The resulting trajectory (time aligned and transformed to the IMU frame) will be written to `mav/gt/` and automatically loaded when available.
+If you press the `save_aligned_dataset` button the resulting trajectory (time aligned and transformed to the IMU frame) will be written to `mav/gt/data.csv` and automatically loaded when available.
 ```
-basalt_time_alignment --dataset-path ~/t265_calib_data/sequence0 --dataset-type euroc --calibration ~/t265_calib_results/calibration.json --mocap-calibration ~/t265_calib_results/mocap_calibration.json --save-gt
+basalt_time_alignment --dataset-path ~/t265_calib_data/sequence0 --dataset-type euroc --calibration ~/t265_calib_results/calibration.json --mocap-calibration ~/t265_calib_results/mocap_calibration.json
 ```
 You should be able to see that, despite some noise, rotational velocity computed from the motion capture data aligns well with gyro measurements.
 ![t265_time_align_gyro](/doc/img/t265_time_align_gyro.png)